 Where any vessel or barge involved in a collision with, or may have caused damage to the Port Charlottetown wharf, floating docks, mooring buoys or any other structure, the Master shall immediately report such incident to the Terminal Operations Manager of Port Charlottetown.

 In complying with this direction and policy, the Master of every vessel involved in such reported collision or incident shall:

 - Obey any directive from the Terminal Operations Manager

 - If required, make themselves available to furnish a verbal report to the Terminal Operations Manager

 - Within 24 hours, provide the Terminal Operations Manager with a written report of the circumstances of the collision or incident

 Note: Licensed pilots, tug masters or other persons, if involved in the incident, shall also comply with the above requirements.

 The vessel master and/or its owners will be held responsible for the total cost to repair or replace any damages resulting from the incident whether accidental, or due to poor weather, or acts of nature.

 In the event that a vessel’s master makes a claim of pre-existing damage, he will be required to provide verifiable proof of the pre-existing condition to the Terminal Operations Manager within 24 hours of the claim.
 If verifiable proof cannot be provided, then the total cost to repair or replace the damaged structure will be the responsibility of the vessel master and/or its owners.

-CHAI may, in its sole discretion, deny or ban any vessel berthage or anchorage in the port that has outstanding damage claims against it and CHAI will not be held responsible for any resulting costs to shippers, receivers or vessel owners.
+Port Charlottetown may, in its sole discretion, deny or ban any vessel berthage or anchorage in the port that has outstanding damage claims against it and Port Charlottetown will not be held responsible for any resulting costs to shippers, receivers or vessel owners.